-EH/SPHS is located in the basement of the Family Medical Center (FMC) at 6th and Jack Stephens Drive, across from the Jones Eye Building.
-EH/SPHS has a separate entrance at the back of the FMC adjacent to the parking lot.
+SEHS is located on the ground level of the Family Medical Center (FMC) at 6th and Jack Stephens Drive, across from the Jones Eye Institute building.
+SEHS has a separate entrance at the back of the FMC adjacent to the parking lot.